 It’s also important to use high-performing mobile ad sizes, such as medium rectangle (300×250) and large mobile banner (320×100) to get the best results.

 4. Implement ad refresh

 Ad refresh allows reloading ads if they are in view for some time.
 This will guarantee that the new ad will be visible immediately after rendering it.
 Also, this will increase your ad placement’s viewability score in your ad server and get more ad impressions, thus increasing ad revenue.

 But don’t get carried away and let the ad show for at least 20 seconds so the user can actually notice it and hopefully click on it.
 A high ad refresh rate will lower your CTR score.
 At Setupad, we utilize a smart ad refresh mechanism that considers user behavior and refreshes the ads only when it benefits the publisher.

 5. Get more familiar with your audience’s behavior

 Remember, sometimes less is more.
-To reach higher overall ad viewability on domain-level, consider removing low-performing ad placements, for example, below the fold (BTF) placements..
+To reach higher overall ad viewability on the domain level, consider removing low-performing ad placements, for example, below-the-fold (BTF) placements..
 Advertisers are looking at the inventory as a whole, so by removing low-performing placements, you can increase the total ad viewability for your inventory.

 Related Article: How Many Ads Should I Put on My Website?